Ritik40barnwal/smart-traffic-noise-management-system/README.md

 Overview

 The Arduino reads input from a sound sensor (or potentiometer in simulation).
-If noise exceeds the threshold, the Red LED activates and a Telegram alert is sent:
+If noise exceeds the threshold, the Red LED activates and a displays:
 "⚠️ Noise too high!"
 When noise returns to normal, the system holds Red for 2 seconds, then restores normal operation while sending:
 "✅ Level normal.
 Holding red for 2 sec...".
 Cross-Platform Simulation:

-Tinkercad + Python Bridge: Arduino Uno sends Serial data to a Python script, which communicates with Telegram.
-Technology Stack
 Arduino Uno
 Tinkercad
-Python (pyserial, requests) for Serial-to-Telegram bridge Telegram Bot API for notifications

 Applications
 Monitoring classroom or library noise levels Industrial noise compliance systems
 Smart city traffic management (noise-sensitive zones)

-This project provides a simple yet effective prototype for IoT-based noise monitoring, combining embedded hardware simulation with cloud messaging.
+This project provides a simple yet effective prototype for IoT-based noise monitoring, combining embedded hardware simulation .